efabless/caravel_mpw-one/docs/source/qspi-flash.rst

     * - ``0x03``
       - Read w/3 byte address
     * - ``0x00``
-      - Program start address (``0x10000000``)
+      - Program start address (``0x10000000``) (3 bytes) (upper byte is ignored)
     * - ``0x00``
       -
     * - ``0x00``
       -

 The QSPI flash continues to read bytes, either sequentially on the same command, or issuing a new read command to read from a new address.

 .. _reg_spictrl: